-Deciding on whether or not your business requires a leased line is simple.
-If you find that your business is struggling to operate effectively and efficiently on a day-to-day basis with a standard ADSL connection, then a dedicated leased line is often the most suitable solution.
+Deciding on whether or not your business requires a 100mb leased line is simple.
+If you find that your business is struggling to operate effectively and efficiently on a day-to-day basis with a standard ADSL/broadband connection, then a dedicated line is often the most suitable solution.

-However, what’s not quite as simple is choosing your speed.
+However, choosing your speed is not always as simple.
 Many providers offer a 2MB leased line, 100MB leased line, and everything in between, but which is best for your business?

-Before agreeing to a speed with your provider, the most important thing you can do is learn more about the differences between bearers and the committed data rate, or CDR.
+Before agreeing to a speed with your provider, another worthwhile thing you can do is learn more about the differences between bearers and the committed data rate, or CDR.
 This can help ensure you’re choosing the right product for your circumstances.

 What is the Committed Data Rate?